xinaesthete/vite-electron-test/README.md

 **Note**: This template uses npm v7 feature — [**Installing Peer Dependencies Automatically**](https://github.com/npm/rfcs/blob/latest/implemented/0025-install-peer-deps.md).
 If you are using a different package manager, you may need to install some peerDependencies manually.

+> PJT: I think at some point I may have had trouble with `react-qr-code` peer dependencies where it was ok in another project?

 ## Features